plehrer/logstash-salt/README.md

 }

-- The book provides an [logstash init script] (http://logstashbook.com/code/3/logstash-central-init) running logstash as a service the central server.
+- The book provides an [logstash init script for Ubuntu] (http://logstashbook.com/code/3/logstash-central-init) running logstash as a service the central server.
+- [init script for Centos] (http://logstashbook.com/code/3/logstash-central.init)

-This file has been included in the repository
+This files has been included in the repository

 ElasticSearch
 =============